ids1024/whitakers-words-android/building_words.md

 A compiled version of words 1.97FC is included in assets/words.
-This is because android ndk does not support ada, nor do most cross compiler toolchains.
+This is because android ndk does not support ada, Aor do most cross compiler toolchains.

 Compilation procedure:

 - Download and extract the source code (http://archives.nd.edu/whitaker/wordsall.zip)
 - Set up an environment that allows compilation of ada code for arm processors.
 Setting up a cross-compiler is the best method, but is problematic since most prebuilt toolchains do not include ada support, so you have to compile it yourself.
 I managed to do this, but it is also possible (and perhaps easier) to set up an arm chroot using qemu.
 - Run the following command:

     > gnatmake -O3 words -bargs -static -largs -static
     > gnatmake makedict
     > gnatmake makestem